You want smart political talk without the meltdowns?

 Well, that is not what he told me.

-The Bob I hope hasn't refused himself.
+The bottom, I hope, hasn't recused himself.

-I want our wonderful attorney general to do the job of the attorney general and appoint a special counsel to look into these important matters.
+I want our wonderful Attorney General to do the job of the Attorney General and appoint a special counsel to look into these important matters.

 And what I don't want to see is some of the deep staters over at the Department of Justice try to hamstring the investigation into Hillary Clinton when there's a totally unaccountable Bob Mueller going after the president of the United States.

-I mean, if a special counsel was appointed to look into Donald Trump where they've produced no real evidence, why in the world have we not appointed a special counsel when you've got the Democratic Party colluding with Russia to get a dossier on President Trump that is false and intended to undermine his presidency both before and after he was elected.
+I mean, if a special counsel was appointed to look into Donald Trump where they've produced no real evidence, why in the world have we not appointed a special counsel when you've got the Democratic Party colluding with Russia to get a dossier on President Trump that is false and intended to undermine his presidency both before and after he was elected?

-No, I I either it's a double standard or you've got a circumstance where Bob Mueller is investigating a deal he was a part of approving.
+No, I either it's a double standard or you've got a circumstance where Bob Mueller is investigating a deal he was a part of approving.

 Well, I think it certainly all needs to be investigated.

-Uh I hope that happens, and it's got to be bigger than a congressional investigator.
+I hope that happens, and it's got to be bigger than a congressional investigator.

-I think you need a special counsel, and I think if you got that, the indictments would be handed down pretty quickly.
+And I think if you got that, indictments would be handed down pretty quickly.

 What happened in that particular deal?

-We do have real Russia collusion.
+And yeah, Fusion GPS, we do have real Russia collusion.

 We have real evidence of Russia collusion.

-The American people are tired of this double standard, Sean.
+And the American people are tired of this double standard, Sean.

 You pointed out on your show every night.